WSUReuther/SuperManual/docs/02_arrangement/02_02_special-formats.md

 folder or box), while microfilm is separated and stored in the Reading Room microfilm cabinet.

 1. Describe microfilm and microfiche in context as it is found in the collection.
 Where it is a duplicate of paper material, do not describe twice.
 2. Place separated microfilm reels in a microfilm box, found in the Audiovisual Department.
 Like photographs, microfiche in small quantities may be left in its original place in the collection where appropriate.
 3. Indicate the presence of microfilm material in the Resource Record.

-    a.
-Use the Existence and Location of Copies -- Other Copies field to denote that the microfilm is a duplication of other material in the collection (i.e. paper materials).
+  1. Use the Existence and Location of Copies -- Other Copies field to denote that the microfilm is a duplication of other material in the collection (i.e. paper materials).
 Also indicate which material is the use copy.
-    b.
-Use the Separated Materials - Transfers field to denote that the microfilm is unique material that has been transferred.
+  2. Use the Separated Materials - Transfers field to denote that the microfilm is unique material that has been transferred.
-    c.
-List the quantity of microfilm reels in the extent.
+  3. List the quantity of microfilm reels in the extent.
 4. Transfer microfilm to the cabinet in the Reuther Library reading room.
 Assign a location following the last documented reel in the cabinet.
 This location will begin with 3R-A-2, followed by the microfilm box number (i.e., 3R-A-2(29).
 5. Include the microfilm's location in the collection's Resource Record location note.

 ## Sensitive Materials